 Please take note of the timeline, policies and due dates as course registration and tuition payments are binding and non-refundable after college DROP/ADD/WITHDRAWAL AND REFUND POLICY DATES (click on “KEY ENROLLMENT DATES”).

 Students must be enrolled and accepted into the program prior to registering for courses through The Early College Program [ECP].
 They contact their campus Early College Program counselor or high school counselor to see which courses are being offered at the college for the upcoming semester.
-Subject to availability, eligible students may enroll in college courses up to the start of classes for that semester.
+Subject to availability, eligible students may enroll in college courses up two weeks prior to the start of classes for that semester.
+Students may earn up to 7 credits each semester.

 To confirm registration, students should print out a copy of their schedule.
 After payment of their tuition bill (either at any campus cashier office or online on the student portal), students should print the proof of payment receipt to obtain their college I.D. card.
 Students must have their college I.D. card with them at all times while on campus.